CDRT/mk_docs/docs/guides/lenovo_view/index.md

 ## Deploying Lenovo View

+!!! warning
+    The Lenovo View device driver must be deployed to the device before deploying the app.
+Deploying only the app without the driver will result in non-functional features.
+The device driver is included in the SCCM driver packs and available on the Lenovo Support site.

 As an HSA, the Lenovo View app is available in the HSA pack for models that support it.
-The Lenovo View device driver, which is included in the SCCM driver packs and available on Lenovo Support site, must be deployed to the device in order for the Lenovo View app to work.
-For systems which have access to the Microsoft Store, simply deploy the device driver to the device and the OS will automatically install the Lenovo View app.
-Otherwise, refer to this article for detail on how to 'sideload' the app from the HSA pack: [Hardware Support Apps Without Microsoft Store](https://blog.lenovocdrt.com/hardware-support-apps-without-microsoft-store)
+For systems which have access to the Microsoft Store, the OS will automatically install the Lenovo View app after the device driver is deployed.
+Otherwise, refer to [Hardware Support Apps Without Microsoft Store](https://blog.lenovocdrt.com/hardware-support-apps-without-microsoft-store) for details on how to sideload the app from the HSA pack.

-## Access Lenovo View

-Type Lenovo View in the Windows search box and then press Enter.

 ### Explore key features